 The goal of the SQIL program is to provide fundamental knowledge in four key, interrelated areas: clinical quality, patient safety, quantitative informatics and robust leadership.
 Participants will learn how to apply analytic tools to raw data to reveal powerful insights that can be applied to quality and safety practices and policies—and then implement these learnings throughout the organization.
 Upon completion of the program, participants will be prepared to:

-- Apply key concepts in patient safety, quality, informatics—grounded in the concept of Learning Health Systems—to real-world health problems
+- Apply key concepts in patient safety, quality and informatics to real-world health problems

 - Identify barriers to change within complex health care systems

 - Develop and sharpen personal leadership and communication skills

 - Use Harvard Business School Case Method teachings to illustrate and learn from case scenarios in an interactive setting

 - Building on all of the above, develop plans for quality improvement and patient safety through the use of informatics within the participant’s own health care practice, organization or system